tokenika/eoside/docs/intro.md

 *EOSIde* organizes the workflow of development process for EOSIO smart contracts -- if such a process can be seen as composed of the following elements:

 * project standardization,
-* easy access to a project store,
+* easy access to an project archive,
 * referencing documentation and tutorials,
 * automatic availability of standard libraries,
 * dependency management,